openconfig/gribi/doc/specification.md

 ### 4.1.2 Election ID

-Election ID informs the device of the result of an external election amongst the clients connected to it (redundancy mode is defined in x.y.z).
+Election ID informs the device of the result of an external election amongst the clients connected to it (redundancy mode is defined in [4.1.4](#414-redundancy-mode)).

 Election ID should only be used in `SINGLE_PRIMARY` mode.
 If the agreed redundancy mode is `ALL_PRIMARY`, but a client populates either `ModifyRequest.election_id` or `AFTOperation.election_id`, the device should close the `Modify` RPC and set `Status.code` to `FAILED_PRECONDITION`.
 The `Status.details` should contain `ModifyRPCErrorDetails` message with `reason` set to `ELECTION_ID_IN_ALL_PRIMARY`.

 There are two fields for election ID.
 * `ModifyRequest.election_id` is to indicate the clients election result.
-It should only be populated when the client's election ID changed after an election result (election is defined in x.y.z).
+It should only be populated when the client's election ID changed after an election result (election is defined in [4.1.4.1](#4141-client-election-in-single_primary)).
 * `AFTOperation.election_id` is consumed by the server to determine whether to process the AFTOperation.
 In `SINGLE_PRIMARY` mode, an `AFTOperation` message should always have the `election_id` populated.

 In `SINGLE_PRIMARY` mode, the device processes the `AFTOperation` only if all the following conditions met: